dessant/probot-messages/README.md

 ## How It Works

-A new issue is opened for messages that don't already have an open issue, otherwise an update is posted optionally on the existing issue in the form of a comment.
+A new issue is opened for messages that don't already have an open issue, otherwise an optional update is posted on the existing issue in the form of a comment.

 ## Usage